 Air & Vapor are compressible.
 When air bubbles and/or vapor are present in the fuel, the injection is delayed until the air/vapor is compressed to the injection pressure.
 The delayed injection results in Retarded Injection Timing, Resulting In...Increased Fuel Consumption, Lower Power Output and Increased Exhaust Emissions!

-The AirDog® Removes the Entrained Air from the fuel flow to the engine and maintains a Net Positive Pressure Head to the transfer pump preventing cavitation and vapor, Restoring Correct Injection Timing to your engine.
-Correct Injection Timing allows your engine to perform at maximum efficiency, as it was designed...
-FOR Increased Fuel Economy, Increased Power Output and Reduced Exhaust Emissions!
+The AirDog® Removes the Entrained Air from the fuel flow to the engine and maintains a Net Positive Pressure Head to the transfer pump preventing cavitation and vapor.
+Regardless of whether your engine has a Common Rail, Unit Injector or Injector Pump system, it can now perform at maximum efficiency, as it was designed...
+FOR Increased Fuel Economy, Increased Power Output and Longer Injector Life.

 PureFlow® Technologies also manufactures 12 and 24 volt fuel pumps!

 AirDog®, Fuel Preporator® and Raptor® are registered trademarks owned by CD Patents, LLC.
 All Patents, United States & Worldwide, embodied in AirDog® Fuel Preporator®, and Raptor® products are also owned by CD Patents, LLC.

 PureFlow® Technologies, Inc. Manufactures, Advertises, and Sells AirDog®, Fuel Preporator® and Raptor® Products under Authority of Patent Licensee Agreements with CD Patents, LLC.